dart-lang/language/working/augmentation-libraries/feature-specification.md

 It's a **compile-time** error if:

-*   The function signature of the augmenting function does not exactly match the function signature of the augmented function.
-This means that:
+*   The signature of the augmenting function does not [match][signature matching] the signature of the augmented function.

-    *   Any provided return types must be the same type.

-    *   There must be same number or required and optional positional parameters, all with the same types (when provided), the same number of named parameters, each pairwise with the same name, same type (when provided) and same `required` and `covariant` modifiers.

-    *   Any type parameters and their bounds (when provided) must be the same (like for type declarations).

-    *Since repeating the signature is, by definition, redundant, this doesn't accomplish anything semantically.
-But it ensures that anyone reading the augmenting function can see the declarations of any parameters that it uses in its body.*

 *   The augmenting function specifies any default values. *Default values are defined solely by the introductory function.*